Kenjon Barner: Philadelphia Eagles (second stint)

-On September 26, 2017, Barner signed a one-year deal with the Philadelphia Eagles after an injury to running back Darren Sproles.
+On September 26, 2017, Barner signed a one-year deal with the Eagles after an injury to running back Darren Sproles.
 In Week 5, Barner averaged 36 yards on three punt returns, including a 76-yarder, in a 34–7 win over the Cardinals, earning him NFC Special Teams Player of the Week.
 He finished the regular season with 57 rushing yards, one rushing touchdown, 56 receiving yards, 10 kick returns for 194 net yards, and 27 punt returns for 240 net yards.
 The Eagles finished the season 13–3, clinching the NFC East division.
 The team reached Super Bowl LII, where they defeated the New England Patriots 41–33, winning their first Super Bowl.
 In the game, Barner had three kick returns for 73 net yards.

 Carolina Panthers (second stint)

-On May 11, 2018, Barner signed with the Carolina Panthers.
+On May 11, 2018, Barner signed with the Panthers.
 He was released on August 31, 2018, as part of final roster cuts.